Goats, Goats and more Goats

 County Girls Caucus

 CGC is a program run in rural communities in Africa created by a Kenyan woman.
-It provides a four-day leadership and life skills training program aimed at young girls aged 10-20 years, with the intention of addressing issues that perpetuate women's vulnerabilities including: low school enrolment, early marriage and teenage pregnancy and the exodus to urban slums.
+It provides a four-day leadership and life skills training program aimed at young girls aged 10-20 years, with the intention of addressing issues that perpetuate women's vulnerabilities including: low school enrolment, female genital mutilation, early marriage and teenage pregnancy and the exodus to urban slums.
 It encourages the girls to pursue their education and make a plan for a better future.
-Parents and teachers as well as community members are also involved in the educational sessions.
+Parents/guardians, teachers, boys and community members are also involved in the educational sessions.
 At a cost of 10 American dollars per student, Tumaini Afrika has managed to support over 1,000 students thus far in the program.

 Days for Girls

 The mission statement for the grassroots organization Days for Girls is to create a more dignified, free and educated world through access to lasting feminine hygiene solutions.
 The absence of feminine hygiene supplies causes girls worldwide to miss up to 2 months of education and opportunity every year.
-In partnership with the SSM Sewing Bees, members of Tumaini Afrika distributed 166 sanitary kits with reusable feminine hygiene products when they visited Kenya in March, 2016.
+In partnership with the SSM Sewing Bees, members of Tumaini Afrika distributed 166 sanitary kits with reusable feminine hygiene products when they visited Kenya in March, 2016, and 205 kits in March 2018.
 Members of TA have also been involved in the creation of these kits.
 The girls were thrilled to get underwear as well as reusable sanitary products so that they can attend school every day.

-Saultite and Tumaini Afrika supporter, Karen Swystun, took 100 Days For Girls kits for young women in Mathare when she travelled to Kenya this past year.
+Saultite and Tumaini Afrika supporter, Karen Swystun, took 100 Days For Girls kits for young women in Mathare when she travelled to Kenya in 2017.

 Namuncha Maasai Village

 In March 2016, the five travellers were introduced to staff and children at the Mathare Community Centre.
 This centre provides schooling and food for many children in the Mathare Slum in Nairobi where 700,000 people live in extreme poverty.
 While there, the five members of Tumaini Afrika had a group discussion with the teachers regarding issues at the school.
 Although we have some similar concerns in our Canadian schools, they were nothing to the extent of these.
 After this terribly emotional and eye opening visit, we decided to offer assistance from our fund raising ventures.
-So far we have sent funds to build three new kitchens, complete with stove pipes and ventilation, from which the children will be fed.
-They were extremely thankful to the Canadians.
+We have sent funds to build three new kitchens, complete with stove pipes and ventilation, from which the children will be fed.

 Before & After Photos of Kitchen